-(2) A local division shall be set up in a Contracting State upon its request.
+(2) A local division shall be set up in a Contracting State upon its request in accordance with the Statute.

 (3) An additional local division shall be set up in a Contracting State upon its request when more than one hundred patent cases per calendar year have been commenced in that Contracting State during three successive years prior to or subsequent to the date referred to in Article 59.
 The number of divisions in one Contracting State shall not exceed three.